-What are dedicated car satellite radios?
+What is a dedicated car satellite radio?

 Add SiriusXM programming to your daily drive

 A circuitous path, involving England, New York, rural Michigan, Indiana, and lots of parts in between brought Matthew Freeman to Charlottesville, where he's been writing about mobile audio/video for Crutchfield off and on since early 2000.
 He fosters an eclectic taste in film, and is fond of a wide range of music.
 A native of Albuquerque, New Mexico, he found his way to the University of Notre Dame, where, in an act of charity unsurpassed in the history of Western civilization, he was given a B.A. in English.

 More from Matt Freeman

 If you're thinking about adding SiriusXM satellite radio to your car and you have an aftermarket car stereo, consider going with a dedicated car satellite radio tuner, like the SiriusXM SXV300V1.
 This compact "black box" receives the satellite signal from an antenna that you mount on your vehicle's roof, and then sends it to your car stereo.
 The big benefit in adding a dedicated car satellite radio tuner is that all the controls for satellite radio are on your aftermarket car stereo.
 You can see the artist, song title, and other station information on the display of the stereo, and you'll be able to save your stations on presets, just like AM and FM stations.

 The SiriusXM SXV300V1 tuner works with your satellite radio-ready in-dash stereo.

 To use a dedicated car satellite radio, you have to use a car stereo that is compatible with the satellite tuner.
 You’ll want to confirm that your car stereo has the "SiriusXM Ready™" logo.